tf01/vtunes_charts/specter.md

 <img class="plot_figure" src="specter/linear-plot-reg.png"/>

 # Boxplots
-Here is *Tommy's quick guide to box and whisker plots*™:
+Here is *Tommy's quick guide to box and whisker plots*:
 - Top and bottom horizontal lines represent the min and max values
   - Also known as *whiskers*
 - Green horizontal line is the median